PeppeL-G/course-material/src/courses/introduction-to-script-programming/README.md

 :::

 ::: danger Note to "IT Infrastructure and Network Design" students Starting autumn 2020, the bachelor students from *IT Infrastructure and Network Design* read this course in Year 2.
 This means the course doesn't run for the students from this program this year (autumn 2020).
+However, you can however still present your laboratory work at a lab session and write the exam (for more details, see the separate email message sent to you).
 :::

 ::: warning Note to old students